 The church in the present place existed in the form of a chapel, probably already in the twelfth century, as a wooden building.
-It was mentioned for the first time in 1230.
-After living of the princes in the castle, the neighboring parish church became a “castle”, that is the temple of the dukes of Oleśnica, with the participation of whom it was expanded.
-In the fifteenth century, at the time of the Piast dynasty, it became a brick three-nave basilica and in such a general shape survived to the present times.
+It was mentioned for the first time in 1230, when the parish priest, master Thomas, prince chancellor and canon of Wrocław was mentioned in the sources.
+After princes moved to the castle, the neighboring parish church of St. John became a “Castle Church”, that is the temple of the dukes of Oleśnica, with the participation of whom it was expanded in the first and second half of the fourteenth century.
+Finally, in the fifteenth century, in the time of the Piasts of Oleśnica, it became a magnificent brick three-aisle basilica.
+The construction works were then managed by Nicholas Hoferichter and Nicholas Fischer.

-In 1495, it became the castle’s church of Podiebrads of Ziębice-Oleśnica, intending to make it their mausoleum.
-For this purpose, they extended the temple around 1500-1510, adding a large two-span chapel, probably a prince’s chapel.
+In 1495, basilica became the castle’s chruch of Podiebrads of Ziębice-Oleśnica dynasty, intending to make it their mausoleum.
+For this purpose, they extended the church around 1500-1510, adding a large two-bay chapel, probably a prince’s chapel.
 In 1498 or 1513, they started burials in the crypt, which nowadays is called Podiebradads Crypt.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.